-Welcome to Lindner Center of HOPE’s Comprehensive Assessment and Residential Treatment Programs
+Premier Comprehensive Assessment and Residential Treatment Programs at Lindner Center of HOPE

 Our exceptional assessment programs for mental health and addictions are set in a serene therapeutic environment and staffed by impressive treatment teams.
-We go beyond other programs with in-depth assessment and prepare patients for their next level of care through treatment.
+We go beyond other programs with in-depth assessment and prepare patients for their next level of care.

 Diagnosis makes the difference